Siteimprove/CMS-plugin-Wordpress/TESTING.md

 After a GitHub run, open **Actions > workflow run > Artifacts** and download:

-- `prepublish-test-report` for the browser regression tests (also includes failure traces).
+- `plugin-browser-test-report` for the browser regression tests (also includes failure traces).
-- `prepublish-wordpress-report` for the real WordPress tests (screenshots and HTML report; no traces or video).
+- `wordpress-env-test-report` for the real WordPress tests (screenshots and HTML report; no traces or video).

 Extract the artifact and open the report's `index.html`, or use Playwright's report viewer on its report directory.
 Artifacts are retained for 14 days.